BotechStudio/fudge-docs/docs/CMS.md

 }
 ```

-then, when we click on one of the documents a editable form will be open with the specific doc details.
+When you click on one of the documents, an editable form containing specific doc details will open.

 :::info
-A full example can be found at **admin > app > models > users**, fudge's team have implemented all the logic above over there.
+A full example can be found in **admin > app > models > users**.
+The Fudge team implemented all of the above logic within this folder.

 :::